Children's social services 'near crisis'

 The WLGA said although councils were coping as well as possible, the situation was not sustainable.

-"The system is very near at crisis point and unless we significantly look at the resources available to children's services in Wales," said councillor Geraint Hopkins, deputy spokesperson for children at the WLGA.
+"The system is very near at crisis point," said Geraint Hopkins, deputy spokesman for children at the WLGA.

-"The important early intervention methods that we take to try and prevent children coming into care then we're going to be in serious trouble.
+Mr Hopkins added: "Unless we significantly look at the resources available to children's services in Wales and the important early intervention methods that we take to try and prevent children coming into care then we're going to be in serious trouble.

 "It's been a difficult period over these last 10 years, austerity has hit many local authorities and whilst we have continued to meet the rising costs of looked after children, it's getting to the point now where we're really at crisis level."

+"We work with many hundreds of children and their families every year.

+"Since this case, no others relating to children's services have been upheld by the [ombudsman] and this provides assurance on system-wide service quality to the public."

-Professor Judith Masson, from the University of Bristol, said there were many complex reasons why there had been a rise in section 31 applications.
+Prof Judith Masson, from the University of Bristol, said there were many complex reasons why there had been a rise in section 31 applications.

 She said that there had been a population increase and that there were more care proceedings brought for children over the age of 13 compared with previous years because of more awareness of child sexual exploitation.